ops-ping/rust-rule-engine/RETE_VS_PARALLEL_COMPARISON.md

 ## Executive Summary

 This document compares the performance characteristics of two optimization strategies in rust-rule-engine:
-- **RETE-UL**: Pattern matching optimization using the RETE Universal Logic algorithm
+- **RETE-UL**: Pattern matching optimization using the RETE with Unification and Lattice algorithm
 - **Parallel**: Multi-threaded rule execution with configurable thread counts

 ## Test Environment